waynew/shibboleth/README.md

 All you have to do is install shibboleth:

-> python3.6 -m pip install shibboleth
+    python3 -m pip install shibboleth

+Or even better, use [pipx][pipx]:

+    pipx install shibboleth

-(Come join me in the glorious future that is Python3.6!
+(Come join me in the glorious future that is Python3 ~~.6~~!
 Or, if you think it's awesome and you live in some horrible reality that requires something ancient, did I mention that I'm totally accepting [pull requests][4]?)